dougmartz/TheSneakersMobUI/README.md

 1. Install Node.js which includes Node Package Manager.
-2. Install the Angular CLI globally:
+2. Install the Angular CLI globally: npm install -g @angular/cli
-3. Execute:
-    npm install -g @angular/cli
-4. Change directory to the Api folder: cd TheSneakersMobUI
+3. Change directory to the Frontend folder: cd TheSneakersMobUI
-5. Run the application:
+4. Run the application:
     ng serve -o

-Launch https://localhost:4200 in your browser to test the Frontend
+Launch https://localhost:4200 in your browser to test the Frontend.